jared-ni/LSMTree-DB/EngineeringJournal.md

     - 1 disk file per SSTable
     - 1 folder per level
     - track all changes in a log file so the data is recoverable

+3/25:
+- Changed to tiering
+- flush when we reach capacity, not when we exceed it, is much simpler